 Leon Willems believes that media are crucial tools for democracy building and contribute to the development of society as a whole.
 Bringing independent media to the people is the principle aim of his work.

 Ruth Kronenburg studied Communication and Business Administration.
 For years she worked in the commercial world of television where she held various management and executive positions.
 For a period of 17 years, she has been responsible for a wide range of activities, varying from business operations to production, to supervising the merger and setting up country offices for Endemol in Belgium and Switzerland.

 The year 2009 comes with a change, when she is asked to give new direction to the Iranan radio station “Radio Zamaneh”.
 She was touched by the personal stories of people who worked at the radio station and who had left Iran, often risking their own lives.
 Their stories made her decide to follow her heart and switch to the non-profit world.
 After having successfully supervised the merger of Press Now and Free Voice, she applies for the vacancy of Director of Operations at Free Press Unlimited.
 In this role her experiences in the commercial media world come together, but now with an extra dimension: contributing to a better world.

-Ruth Kronenburg is a Member of the Advisory Council of Pro Bono Connect, a project initiated by the Netherlands Committee of Jurists for Human Rights (NJCM).
+Besides her work as Director of Operations of Free Press Unlimited, Ruth Kronenburg is also a member of the Supervisory Board of the Transnational Institute (TNI) and a member of the Advisory Committee of Pro Bono Connect, a project initiated by the Netherlands Committee of Jurists for Human Rights (NJCM).